Keeping Safety First with Children, Pets, and Pools! DO’s and DON’Ts

 Visual Separation of the Deep and Shallow End

 This is an important rule because kids will not assume boundaries.
 Connect a rope with floats across your pool where the water goes above 3-4 ft.
-Having a visual representation of the deep end of your swimming pool will let young children know where it is safe for them to swim and be able to touch bottom.
+Having a visual representation of the deep end of your swimming pool will let young children know where it is safe for them to swim and be able to touch the bottom.
 It can also help someone if they get a cramp in the middle of your pool.
-The rope acts as another grounds of safety for the cramping swimmer.
+The rope acts as another ground of safety for the cramping swimmer.

 Implement Barriers and Other Safety Measures

 Even if you don’t have kids of your own, it’s still recommended that you create barriers of entry to your pool.
 We all know that neighborhood kids will do crazy things for a good time during the summer doldrums.
 Below are some of the most common ways that property owners can childproof their swimming pools.